ApolloFoundation/Apollo/README.md

 ## Linux/MacOS
    * Clone repository using git command `git clone` or download archive file of source code
    * go to source directory
-   * run `./build.sh`
+   * `./build.sh`, In this case Apollo blockchain will be builded in directory build/ApolloWallet (unpacked) or packed ApolloWallet-...-tar.gz archive can be used.

 ## Windows
    * Clone repository using git command `git clone` or download archive file of source code
    * go to source directory
    * run `mvnw.cmd clean install` (or `mvnw clean install -DskipTests` for skipping tests)

-Apollo blockchain will be builded in directory build/ApolloWallet (unpacked) or packed ApolloWallet-...-tar.gz archive can be used.

 Unzip it to any directory and run by scripts in the directory `ApolloWallet/bin/`